kozmof/g2/README.md

 	Reverse a list and show it.
 - -s --save:
 	Save a current directory.

+- -s --save-at-top:
+    Save a current directory at the top(i.e. 0).

 - -d --delete num:
 	Delete a saved path with the number.
 - -c --change num num: